Overview

 Etymology

-The word "Assassin" was originally used to refer to a specific group, the "Assassins" or "Hashashin", a Shia Islamic religious cult group from the Middle East (mostly based around Syria and Persia) that was responsible for many assassinations during the Middle Ages, from the 11th to 13th centuries, usually targetting the leaders of Sunni Islamic and Christian Crusader states.
+The word "Assassin" originally referred to a specific group, the "Assassins" or "Hashashin", a Shia Islamic religious cult group from the Middle East (mostly based around Syria and Persia) that was responsible for many assassinations during the Middle Ages, from the 11th to 13th centuries, usually targeting the leaders of both Sunni Islamic and Christian Crusader states.
+The Assassins eventually died out after the Mongols (led by Genghis Khan's grandson Hulagu Khan) destroyed their headquarters in Persia during the 13th century.

 Video Games

-An early video game example of a modern assassin, often referred to as a hitman or contract killer, was Golgo 13, the protagonist of the Golgo 13 series of manga, anime and games.
+An early video game example of a modern contemporary assassin, often referred to as a hitman or contract killer, was Golgo 13, the protagonist of the Golgo 13 series of manga, anime and games.
+Golgo 13 was more or less the basic archetype for the modern assassin/hitman/contract killer.
 Assassins are also a common occurence in the Metal Gear series of stealth games.

 Agent 47 from the Hitman game series is a modern-day assassin who in canon, uses discreet methods by making the most of the intelligence he has on his target and surrounding areas.
 He would have a greater array of weapons than say, somebody such as Altair or Ezio from the Assassin's Creed series.
 Some assassins may choose to fight differently and have less at their disposal than Agent 47 or Altair and Ezio; assassins such as Thane Krios from Mass Effect 2 chooses to snipe his targets from afar where he will not be noticed, defending himself with a sub machine gun and systematically eliminating threats in close combat if possible.